gm0202/hr-workflow-designer/README.md

 - ✅ Works in both browser and Node.js
 - ✅ Easy to switch to real APIs later
 - ✅ Great developer experience

+**Important Note**:
+- MSW **only works in development mode** (when running `npm run dev`)
+- In **production** (like the live demo), MSW service workers are not available
+- To ensure the app works in production, we've implemented **automatic fallback to mock data** when API calls fail
+- The fallback uses the same logic as MSW handlers, so functionality is identical in both environments

 **Alternative considered**: JSON Server, but MSW is more flexible and doesn't require a separate process.